thomasahle/snyd/README.md

 using the theory of games with [Imperfect information](https://en.wikipedia.org/wiki/Perfect_information).
 The Nash equilibrium is found by the method of [Daphne Koller and Nimrod Megiddo](http://www.sciencedirect.com/science/article/pii/089982569290035Q) which reduces the game to a linear program of size polynomial in the number of states or "information sets".
+The linear programs are solved using the Glop solver from [Google or-tools](https://developers.google.com/optimization/).

 |      	| Normal 	| Joker  	| Stairs 	|
 |------	|--------	|--------	|--------	|